Hackerman342/Hackerman342.github.io/index.md

       I am an engineer focused in autonomous robotics, computer vision, and machine learning.
-      I am completing my masters thesis at KTH Royal Institute of Technology where I am pursuing an **MSc in Systems, Control, and Robotics** in the Robotics and Autonomous Systems track. <br>
+      I am completing my masters thesis at KTH Royal Institute of Technology where I am pursuing an MSc in Systems, Control, and Robotics in the Robotics and Autonomous Systems track. <br>
       <br>
-      Currently I am working as an intern at NASA Jet Propulsion Laboratory working with deep learning-based perception and localization techniques for fleets of autonomous robots. <br>
+      Currently I am working as an intern at NASA Jet Propulsion Laboratory developing deep learning-based perception and localization technologies for fleets of autonomous maritime robots. <br>
       <br>
       <!-- Currently I am working as an intern at NASA Jet Propulsion Laboratory
       working with deep learning-based perception and localization techniques